A Set-Sequence Model for Time Series: Application: Mortgage Risk Prediction

-Next we evaluate the \setseq model on a mortgage risk prediction task, with the goal to predict the state (current, 30 days delinquent, 60 day delinquent, 90+ days delinquent, Foreclosure, Paid Off, and Real Estate Owned) in the next month given a history of 52 covariates (FICO score, loan balance, current interest rate etc.) for a mortgage.
+Next we evaluate the \setseq model on an important mortgage risk prediction task, with the goal to predict the mortgage state (current, 30 days delinquent, 60 days delinquent, 90+ days delinquent, Foreclosure, Paid Off, and Real-Estate Owned) in the next month given a history of 52 covariates (FICO credit score, loan balance, current interest rate, etc., see Table \ref{tab:features} in the Appendix).